kailashSwaminathan/uxspec-pgbackrest/README.md

 # uxspec-pgbackrest

-UX specification of the tool (pgbackrest) to backup and restore postgresql database
+This document contains the UX specification of the tool (pgbackrest), that is used to backup and restore postgresql database.